 How to Condition Napa Leather

-Typically we use leather conditioners to conditioner our leather.
-These leather conditioners are usually either wax, oil. or cream.
+Typically we use leather conditioners to condition our leather.
+These leather conditioners are usually either wax or oil. or cream.
 You apply them onto the surface and let the leather absorb.
 This will nourish and revitalize the fibers that make up the leather.
 The result would be a more soft and flexible leather.
 It also protects the leather from scratches.

 After conditioning your Napa leather, you have the option to apply a protective finish.
 This extra layer will protect your leather a bit more from water and scratches.
 It does however hide some of the desired looks and feels that the natural leather offers.
 Protective finishes are usually natural or synthetic waxes/acrylic.
 This is reserved as an option because usually, napa leather looks best without a finish.